Tafehi/ai-linkedin-profile-scraper/README.md

 ## 🔍 LinkedIn Profile Scraper AI Agent
-This project is an AI-powered LinkedIn profile summarizer built using the Ollama framework, LangChain, and Streamlit.
-It leverages Google's Gemma model (via Ollama) or OpenAI's GPT-4o-mini for efficient and cost-effective reasoning.
+This project is an AI-powered LinkedIn profile summarizer built using the Openai framework, LangChain, and Streamlit.
+It leverages Google's Gemma model (via Openai) or OpenAI's GPT-4o-mini for efficient and cost-effective reasoning.
 The agent uses Scrapin.io to fetch LinkedIn profile data and intelligently decides whether to use live scraping or cached data from GitHub Gist.

-This project is an AI-powered agent that scrapes LinkedIn profiles using the `Olama framework` integrated with LangChain, leveraging Google's `Gemma` model.
+This project is an AI-powered agent that scrapes LinkedIn profiles using the `gpt-4o-mini` model integrated with LangChain, leveraging from Google's `Openai`.
 It uses [Scrapin.io](https://www.scrapin.io/) fetching LinkedIn profile information.

 ---
 ## 🚀 Features